okyang/tinyOkayProjects/operation_game/ProjectGuide.md

 # Operation Game
+*IMPORTANT NOTE: Please be safe and responsible.
+Follow proper instructions of the TENS unit.
+Everything you do is at your own risk and I am not responsible.*

 I was watching a YouTube [video](https://www.youtube.com/watch?v=Kml6bc-URu4) about Allen Pan from Sufficiently Advanced, building the game operation with it twist.
 It shocks you every-time you mess up.
 I thought it would be fun to build my own version of it, so here we go.